Cairns to Brisbane: the perfect East Coast road trip in Australia

 However, kayaking and paddling are the best at Sandy Cove near the Noosa Woods and for those who like markets, the Eumundi Markets are just 20 minutes away.

-I had a great time in Noosa, although it was not easy to find a camping spot near the center, so I stayed at Ingenia Holidays Noosa.
+I had a great time in Noosa, although it was not easy to find a camping spot near the centre, so I stayed at Ingenia Holidays Noosa.

 Travel distance: 140 km – 1h 55m